kristindong/MechaCar_Statistical_Analysis/README.md

 - Ha : There is a statistical difference between the observed sample mean and its population mean of 1500 PSI
 - Significance level: 0.05%

 Across all manufacturing lots, the p-value of the t-test is 0.06028, which is above our significance level.
-Therefore, we don't have sufficient evidence to reject H0, and we conclude that the sample mean not statistically different than 1500.
+Therefore, we don't have sufficient evidence to reject H0, and we conclude that the sample mean is not statistically different than 1500.

 ![t_test_total](t_test_total.png)

+Repeating the t-test by manufacturing lot,
-By lot, lots 1 and 2 have p-values greater than 0.05 and hence we conclude that their sample means are not statistically different than 1500.
-Lot 3 has a p-value below 0.05 and hence we conclude that its sample mean is statistically different than 1500.
+- Lots 1 and 2 have p-values greater than 0.05; we conclude that their sample means are not statistically different than 1500
+- Lot 3 has a p-value below 0.05; we conclude that its sample mean is statistically different than 1500

 ![t_test_lots](t_test_lots.png)